top of page

 • Does the anxiety around asking for time off cause you to procrastinate asking for months?

-In this blog, I will explain why so many adults feel stress and anxiety when asking for time off.
+In this blog, I will explain why so many neurodivergent adults feel this way and share strategies to manage these emotions.

 I also share a customizable email template that you can use to request PTO and out-of-office email responders.